 13.1.
 There are no additional financial implications expected to arise from the recommendations contained within this report.

-Signed by:

-Appendices:

-Appendix A- Bevan Brittan - Board Composition Advice Appendix B - Ravelin Group Shareholder Committee and draft terms of reference Appendix C - published Guidance for Directors of Companies Fully or Partly owned by the Public Sector Appendix D - Code of Practice (committee structure and officer example) developed by The Lawyers in Local Government Group

-Background list of documents: Section 100D of the Local Government Act 1972

-The following documents disclose facts or matters, which have been relied upon to a material extent by the author in preparing this report:

-Title of document Location

-The recommendation(s) set out above were approved/ approved as amended/ deferred/ rejected by on
+Signed I by: Appendices: Appendix A- Bevan Brittan - Board Composition Advice Appendix B - Ravelin Group Shareholder Committee and draft terms of reference Appendix C - published Guidance for Directors of Companies Fully or Partly owned by the Public Sector Appendix D - Code of Practice (committee structure and officer example) developed by The Lawyers in Local Government Group Background list of documents: Section 100D of the Local Government Act 1972 The following documents disclose facts or matters, which have been relied upon to a material extent by the author in preparing this report: Titlo of document Title or document Location Title or document Location The reco ommendation(s) set out above were approved/ approved as amended/ deferred/ rejected by